lizard-heart/manim-1/README.md

 Manim is an animation engine for explanatory math videos.
 It's used to create precise animations programmatically, as seen in the videos at [3Blue1Brown](https://www.3blue1brown.com/).

-This repository contains the version of manim used by 3Blue1Brown.
-There is also a community maintained version at https://github.com/ManimCommunity/manim/.
+This repository contains my version of manim.
-To get help or to join the development effort, please join the [discord](https://discord.gg/mMRrZQW).

 ## Installation
 Manim runs on Python 3.7.
 You can install it from PyPI via pip: